Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Changed: Score gets subtracted if a player dies and a SQL database is available (you have to change server lobby param d_sub_kill_points)
 - Changed: If a SQL database is available score gets subtracted when a player calls CAS, calls an air taxi, calls in artillery, creates a vehicle (at MHQ for example), calls an air drop, calls a UAV at MHQ, makes a parajump from base, opens fake UAV at MHQ, builds a FARP
+- Changed: If database is available infantry player inside the main target area get more points when killing AI (inf only outside vehicles)

 3.95
 - Fixed: Rewrote deleting AI only groups on player side for UAVs (even Zeus placed) again when with AI is enabled, works now, I promise!